 A key outcome of good Emotional Fitness is that it forms the foundation of healthy self-esteem.
 Self-esteem can be defined as being made up of head esteem and emotional esteem.
 If we look at emotional esteem, which starts as a child, many people are taught to not validate feelings, so we suppress emotions causing a void of hidden blocked emotions that are our unconscious triggers.
 These mostly are hidden but can show up as anger, sadness, anxiety, depression, PTSD and many negative other emotions that reduce self-esteem.

-Emotional Fitness Outcomes
+Our Heart and Emotional Fitness

-Good Emotional Fitness is demonstrated by how easily a person can attract the reality of their true desires, to be in “flow.”
-The following chart lists some of the characteristics of fear, compared to “flow.”
+Good Emotional Fitness is demonstrated by how easily a person can attract the reality of their true desires to be in “flow.”
+The following chart lists some of the characteristics of fear compared to “flow.”

 What drives Emotional Fitness?